Children’s goes cashless for point-of-service payments on Sept. 1, 2023

 Atlanta, GA 30368

-Children’s accepts cash (in person only), checks and all major credit cards.
 The insurance copayment is due at the time of your child’s service; if you are a self-paying patient, we ask for full payment at that time.
+Children’s accepts payment via debit card, credit card or through MYchart.
+Cash and checks are not accepted for these point-of-service payments.

 MYchart allows you to set up recurring payments or view your statements and payment history.
 You can find your billing account summary under My Bills.
 If you are the guarantor and are unable to locate your billing information, contact us for assistance at 404-785-5589.PAY ONLINE